If your baby has ever encountered diaper leaks, then you know how FRUSTRATING it can be for both you and your baby!

 Nighttime diaper changes are necessary if it is fully soaked or if the baby poops during the night.

 Eventually, the baby will stop pooping at night and will also urinate less in her sleep.
-In such a case, one overnight diaper will suffice, and you can stop changing these at night.
+In such a case, one nighttime diaper will suffice, and you can stop changing these at night.

 In general, it is important to change the diapers often enough to reduce the risk of diaper rash.